-On the edge of the Brocéliande forest, in the heart of a small village in the Mauron area, the Maison Ruaud bakery opened its doors in September 2009.
-Erwann Ruaud's aim is to bake bread the way our ancestors used to.
+On the edge of the Brocéliande forest, in the heart of a small village in the Mauron region, the Maison Ruaud bakery opened its doors in September 2009.
+With a focus on tradition and old-fashioned values, Erwann Ruaud wants to make bread the way our ancestors used to.

-The Ruaud bakery offers bread baked over a wood fire, made with sourdough and organic flours.
-You'll also find Viennese pastries, brioches, tarts and apple purées from the orchard.
+The Ruaud bakery offers bread baked in a wood-fired oven, made with sourdough and organic flour.
+You will also find pastries, brioches, tarts and apple purées from its orchard.

 The wood used for his oven comes from his own plantations.

-The products are sold in the bakery on Fridays from 5am to 1.30pm, and to order on Sunday mornings.
+The products are sold at the bakery on Fridays from 5 a.m. to 1.30 p.m. and to order on Sunday mornings.

-They are also sold at the markets in Ploërmel (Friday mornings) and Plélan-le-grand (Sunday mornings), and in local grocery shops and shops such as Le Champ Commun in Augan.
+They are also available at the markets in Ploërmel (Friday mornings) and Plélan-le-Grand (Sunday mornings), and in local grocery stores and shops such as Le Champ Commun in Augan.